 Step 3: Assign Unique Product Numbers

-Once you have licensed your GS1 company prefix, you can assign unique product numbers to each of your items.
+Once you have licensed your GS1 company prefix or single GTINs, you can assign unique product numbers to each of your items.
 The amount of digits you can assign to your product number is based on your company prefix.
 Companies that sell many different items will receive a shorter prefix, allowing them to assign a larger range of digits for their products, while companies that plan on selling a smaller amount of unique products will receive a larger number, limiting the amount of unique product numbers.